-Of all our posts in our south polar series, this is the one you MUST read before booking a trip to Antarctica.
+Here’s how to travel to Antarctica.
+Of all our posts in our south polar series, this is the one you MUST read before booking a trip to the white continent.

 When we decided to go on a trip to Antarctica we naively thought it’d be straight forward.
 We’d choose an expedition, pay for it (ouch) and get to Ushuaia in time to embark on the most exciting trip of our lives.

 We didn’t figure on how difficult it was to choose the expedition we wanted.
 We didn’t even know half the criteria to consider.

 The more research we did, the more questions we had.